situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/indooroutdoor/README.md

 2. Build a `LocationListener` in order to receive location updates.
 3. After the creation of the required objects, request location updates to the `LocationManager`.

-Also, do not forget to stop the service in the `onDestroy` or any other method you might consider for this purpose.
+Also, do not forget to stop the service in the `onStop` or any other method you might consider for this purpose.